finos/FDC3/docs/context/ref/ChatRoom.md

 | `url` | string  | No       | `'http://symphony.com/ref/room/j75xqXy25NBOdacUI3FNBH___pqSsuJRdA'`      |
 | `name` | string  | No       | `'My new room'`      |

-The `url` is an universal url to access to the room.
+The `url` is a universal url to access to the room.
 It could be opened from a browser, a mobile app, etc...

 ## Example